Priitivi/Portfolio/README.md

 npm run dev
 ```

-This is enough for the public portfolio and 3D fighter.
-It does not run the Lab authentication Function.
+This starts the portfolio and Portfolio Fighter through Vite.
+It does not run the Netlify Function used by Lab authentication.

 ### Full local Lab preview